simonzhaoms/pkgdep/conda/conda-notes.md

 `pip install` and `conda install` can be used interchangeably, but use `conda install` would be better.
 Because `conda` package will not only specify Python depandencies, but also describe system dependencies to be installed if any.
+However, some packages can only be installed by `pip install`, because no `conda` version is available.

 ## Content ##